 And it seems as though the iOS version of the software, the one loaded on to our phones, is getting better all of the time.
 The program is only getting more popular and convenient to use.

-With the use of an iRig Pro I/O or an iRig HD 2, which I wrote about in the respective links, all you really need is a tiny piece of gear and you can make pretty good sounding recordings on the road without having to cart around really expensive and heavy tools.
+With an iRig Pro I/O which you can grab here from Amazon, which I wrote about in the respective links, all you really need is a tiny piece of gear and you can make pretty good sounding recordings on the road without having to cart around really expensive and heavy tools.

 Assuming you want to get started on your journey with Garageband, I suggest you check out my beginners tutorial at the link here.
 In this guide, I run through some of the more basic aspects of the software and help you get started.